Batman and Robin (serial): Production

-Batman and Robin is, according to historians Jim Harmon and Donald Glut, one of several Katzman productions which involved money-saving measures.
-The Batman costume had a poorly fitting cowl and the Robin costume added pink tights to cover the "hairy legs" of both the actor and the stuntman.
+Batman and Robin is, according to historians Jim Harmon and Donald Glut, one of several Katzman productions that involved money-saving measures.
+The Batman costume had a poorly fitting cowl, and the Robin costume added pink tights to cover the "hairy legs" of both the actor and the stuntman.
 The Batmobile is again excluded, but instead of a limousine as in the first serial, the duo drive around in a 1949 Mercury.

 Several mistakes and failures of logic occur in the serial.
 One example is that the film shows the Bat-Signal working in broad daylight.
-Another occurs when, despite the fact that the heroes' utility belts had been replaced by normal belts with no pockets or pouches for this serial, in order to escape from a vault, Batman pulls the nozzle and hose of an oxy-acetylene torch from his belt to cut through a steel door (the tanks for the torch are not shown); to compound this mistake, it is a full-sized oxy-acetylene torch that would have been impossible to carry unseen on his person.
+Another occurs when, even though the heroes' utility belts had been replaced by normal belts with no pockets or pouches for this serial, to escape from a vault, Batman pulls the nozzle and hose of an oxy-acetylene torch from his belt to cut through a steel door (the tanks for the torch are not shown); to compound this mistake, it is a full-sized oxy-acetylene torch that would have been impossible to carry unseen on his person.
 Harmon and Glut suggest that this was probably scripted to be a miniaturised 3-inch torch, as used in the comics, but the filmmakers improvised in following the directions for a "blowtorch".